blynkkk/blynkkk.github.io/readme.md

 ### Local Blynk Server

-In order to gain maximum security you could install Blynk server locally and restrict access to your network, so nobody except you could access it.
+In order to gain maximum security you could [install Blynk server locally](https://github.com/blynkkk/blynk-server#blynk-server) and restrict access to your network, so nobody except you could access it.
-See how to install Blynk server locally [here](https://github.com/blynkkk/blynk-server#blynk-server).

 # Troubleshooting